RECYCLED ROBOT FOR KIDS!

 • Large scissors/Black pen.

-My purpose was to make the tube look like a spring so that I could curl it and make it look like a robotic spring arm.
+My purpose was to make the tube look like a spring so that I could curl it and make it appear like a robotic arm.

-In my research to see that I was on the right track, I was looking for something that kind of resembles the spring curl of a tube and I came across a name for this proceedure which might be of interest to you.
+In my research to see that I was on the right track, I was looking for something that resembles a spring, and came across an odd name for this procedure that might interest you.

 Whilst looking for information on the ‘Torus’, I came across this neat short video that mirrors exactly what I have been talking about, as shown in the image carousel above.

-I found it very intriquing, I never thought there would be so much information about a simple cut and bend technique with a toilet roll inner tube!
+I found it very intriguing, I never thought there would be so much information about a simple cut-and-bend technique with a toilet roll inner tube!

 It’s quite inspiring and it may trigger more ideas for you as a challenge to try out with your kids.

-I might do something more in the future using this technique it’s been around a long time and can been used for many projects, so watch this space!
+I might do something more in the future using this technique it’s been around a long time and can be used for many projects, so watch this space!

 Update!
 Check the link below to take you there!